KalterTod/Notes/README.md

 Then select "json" from the dropdown menu next to where you selected "raw".

-Now hit "Send", and off your request to make a new note goes!
+Now hit "Send", and off your request to make a new user goes!

 If you see: